JasonPSmith/pyflagsercontain/README.md

 ## Usage
 In python load with:
-- from pyflagsercontain import flager_count
+- from pyflagsercontain import flagser_count

 To get the clique counts of a graph call:
 - cliquecontain = flagser_count(adj_matrix)